Stratospheric Modulation of the MJO through Cirrus Cloud Feedbacks: Summary and discussion

 In this study, we also assume that there is a discontinuous transition between a convecting troposphere and a passive stratospheric at a specified surface.
 This idealization may affect the results shown in this study, since in reality, the TTL serves as the interface between these two dynamical regimes \citep{fueglistaler2009tropical}.
 The presence of the TTL may change the behavior of the barotropic mode and vertical tilt in the MJO-like mode, through changes to the index of refraction.
 Thus, focus on the exact value of $z_c$ may not be as important, since the behavior of this model could change if a TTL were included in this linear model.

-One may also hesitate at our simple parameterization of cirrus clouds, which only considers a single level $z_c$ to be of importance for cirrus cloud radiative feedbacks.
+Throughout this study, we have also shown that stratospheric influence on the growth rate of the MJO-like mode can depend quite strongly on $z_c$ (as well as other non-dimensional cloud parameters such as $\Upsilon$).
+This highlights the importance that cloud physics has in the MJO-QBO connection, and may point to why modeling efforts have so far failed to capture this connection; a small spread in the general characteristics of cirrus clouds in climate models can produce a large spread in models' abilities to capture the MJO-QBO relationship.
+Yet, one may also hesitate at our simple parameterization of cirrus clouds, which only considers a single level $z_c$ to be of importance for cirrus cloud radiative feedbacks.
 In reality, the net radiative forcing by high-clouds is a complex, non-linear function of optical depth and cloud-top height \citep{fu2002tropical}.
 As such, radiative heating perturbations are better represented using depth-integrated quantities, which we neglected in the spirit of simplicity, though this will be the subject of future work.
 The results in this study may be sensitive to this behavior.
 Our cirrus cloud parameterization also reduces cloud microphysical and macrophysical processes to a couple linear relations.
 Thus, it is worth commenting on the sensitivity of the results to the magnitude of $\Upsilon$, which controls water vapor production, and that of $C_i$, which controls cirrus cloud radiative forcing.
 While $C_i$ is empirically constrained in this study, the value of $\Upsilon$ is selected fairly arbitrarily.
 In general, increasing $\Upsilon$ increases the magnitude of $q_v$ anomalies and subsequently the cloud radiative forcing, increasing the difference in the MJO-like mode's growth rates under stratospheric westerlies and easterlies.
 This behavior is as expected, as it places greater weight on cirrus cloud radiative forcing.
 Regardless, future work will focus on rigorous validation of the cirrus cloud parameterization, which will also include constraining $\Upsilon$.
 If cirrus cloud modulation is important, it is unlikely to be captured by GCMs, owing to coarse vertical resolution and possibly to microphysics parameterizations.

 When modeling complex phenomena in the atmosphere, it is often necessary to make simplifying assumptions to make tractable progress on understanding the underlying dynamics.
 Thus, the results of this theoretical study should be viewed through a lens of skepticism.
 But, the interpretations could prove to be a useful guide for high-resolution modeling experiments.
 This will be the subject of future work.